Last Updated: January 12, 2026

 Market Structure

 The competitive environment includes global OEMs, system integrators, and vertically integrated suppliers.
 As concentration declines, the market becomes increasingly contestable.
+The top ten integrators’ share fell from 82 percent in 2023 to 77 percent in the first half of 2025, opening space for compliant and operationally strong specialists.

 Differentiation That Matters (2026–2030)